Akinwale81/India-Cancer-Analysis-2022-2025/README.md

 - Average Survival Months = AVERAGE('india_cancer_patients_2022_2025 Cleaned'[Survival_Months])
 - Maximum Survival Months = MAX('india_cancer_patients_2022_2025 Cleaned'[Survival_Months])

-This measures were used to populate KPI cards and analytical visualisations throughout the dashboard.
+These measures were used to populate KPI cards and analytical visualisations throughout the dashboard.

 ## Dashboard Development
 The final Power BI dashboard was organised into three analytical pages.
 The pages use KPI cards to present key demographic measures.